Words by CLOT Magazine

 The process starts with the annual invitation of a guest curator.
 That curator is tasked with searching for emerging or mid-career artists whose work revolves around the themes of complexity and precision.
 The shortlisted artists are invited to our home in the Vallée de Joux to get a taste of who we are and where we come from.
 They then propose projects for the commission, and together we make these ideas come to life.
 Audemars Piguet can provide access to its resources, including its connections to specialist expertise, which the artist may need to create the work.

-This year, we selected Mónica Bello to be guest curator.
-Her work at CERN is commendable, and she is an expert when it comes to the crossover between art and science which is something that is very important to us.
-We’re particularly excited to be supporting her too because she is the first in-house curator at CERN.
-Mónica then introduced us to UK artist-duo Semiconductor who took part in an arts residency program at CERN in 2015.
+This year, we selected Mónica Bello to be the guest curator.
+Her work at CERN is commendable, and she is an expert in the crossover between art and science, which is very important to us.
+We’re particularly excited to support her because she is the first in-house curator at CERN.
+Mónica then introduced us to UK artist duo Semiconductor, who participated in an arts residency program at CERN in 2015.